ui/stamps-api-docs/source/customer_api.rst

-generate_default_password    No          Boolean, whether to generate a random, default password for the member, defaults to `true` allow_whatsapp_marketing     No          Boolean, whether to allow whatsapp marketing, defaults to `true` allow_newsletters            No          Boolean, whether to allow newsletters, defaults to `true`
+generate_default_password    No          Boolean, whether to generate a random, default password for the member, defaults to `true` allow_whatsapp_marketing     No          Boolean, whether to allow whatsapp marketing, defaults to `true` allow_newsletters            No          Boolean, whether to allow newsletters, defaults to `true` phone_is_verified            No          Boolean, whether to mark the customer's phone number as verified upon registration. email_is_verified            No          Boolean, whether to mark the customer's email as verified upon registration. pin                          No          Customer's pin confirm_pin                  No          Customer's pin confirmation
 ============================ =========== =========================

 Example of API call request using cURL: